martintajur/node-mysql-activerecord/README.md

 - Is fully unit tested
 - **Very thoroughly documented**
 - Allows for greater flexibility and more control over a full ORM
-- Ligher-weight than an ORM
+- Lighter-weight than an ORM
 - Allows you to drop down to the native methods of your driver if you choose to
 - Allows for different drivers for different versions (SQLite 2 vs SQLite 3)
 - The order in which you call the methods is irrelevant except for the execution methods (get, insert, update, delete) which must be called last.